 Whether or not you decide to go this route, our locals in Colombia note that you'll have several alternative transportation options as well.

 If you're hoping to get from A to B in a flash, then here's some good news.
 Colombia is full of taxis!
 However, there are a couple of things you should know about taking taxis in Colombia.
 Locals advise that cabs in Colombia:

 Cities like Medellin are world-renowned for their public transit.
 The Medellin metro is clean, safe, and efficient—and a good option for budget travelers who are looking to skip the taxi fare.

 If you're looking for specific instructions on how to use the immense network of buses in Bogota or how to get around Cartagena, benefit from local advice.

 Public buses are a good and generally safe way to get around in Colombia.
 But keep an eye on your belongings and make sure you account for the extra time it may take to travel between places via bus.

 Even without Uber, you'll find plenty of ways to get around in Colombia.
 This is great news because there are so many amazing places to visit!

 But we get that it can be overwhelming.
 So why not ask the people who know best?
-Our trip planners are Colombian locals.
-They know the best ways to get around their hometown.
-And when you work with one to build your trip, they'll be sure to provide detailed instructions on how to get from A to B. Before long, you'll be navigating Colombia like a local—not a tourist.
+Locals know the best way to get around their hometown.
+And when you work with one to plan your trip, they'll be sure to provide detailed instructions on how to get from A to B. Before long, you'll be navigating Colombia like a local—not a tourist.
 Why see it any other way?